Interpreting the Symptom Dimensions

 Re-experiencing Difficult Events

-High scorers tend to report:
+High scorers tend to report trauma related symptoms with additional features:

 Emotional Agency